tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 By their own admission, their DPC leagues were FREEEEE.
 They literally only dropped three out of the thirty-one total games they played during both seasons.
 Put 'em on LAN though?
 Weelllll, then they don't look so hot.
 I liken it to how I never had to study at all during high school.
 Physics?
 Simple.
 World History?
 Cram the night before.

 Then I roll up to university and get punched in the mouth by Organic Chemistry.
-Still have nightmares of S<sub>N</sub>2 reactions.
+Still have nightmares of S<sub>N</sub>2 reaction mechanisms.

 In VP's defense, this is a young team (literally, their oldest player is DM at 21) with minimal LAN experience to begin with.
 Additionally, they were also operating with no coach until now for TI.